kimberlymanna/ATM/README.md

 # ATM
 ATM simulation
-Displays the use of programming fundamental as well as polymorphism and inheritance.
+displays the use of programming fundamental as well as polymorphism and inheritance.